YuchenXia/yuchenxia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*Doctoral Candidate*
+*(final-year) Doctoral Candidate*
-Institute of Industrial Automation and Software Engineering,
+Institute of Industrial Automation and Software Engineering (IAS),
 University of Stuttgart, Germany

-Hello!
-I am Yuchen Xia, a final-year doctoral candidate at the Institute of Industrial Automation and Software Engineering (IAS) at the University of Stuttgart.

 My research focuses on the following areas:
 * **Large Language Models**: Agent System, Task Automation, Tool Using, Assistant System for Specialized Tasks.